-Indicators: Duration of Detention

-- What is the maximum detention period set in the law: 1. - Dublin detention
+$\left(\right)$ Indicators: Duration of Detention 1.
+What is the maximum detention period set in the law: Dublin detention 7 days Other grounds None 2.

-Other grounds

-7 days None

 In practice, how long in average are asylum seekers detained?
 Not available

 There is no maximum duration for detention set out in the IPA and the Reception Conditions Regulations 2018 fail to include the provision that an applicant "shall be detained for as short a period as possible" in line with Article 9 of the recast Reception Conditions Directive.
-However, detention under the Dublin Regulation shall not exceed seven days.281
+However, detention under the Dublin Regulation shall not exceed seven days.427